Presence, Prayer, and Writing from the Heart: A Contemplative Writing Retreat

 This contemplative writing retreat will braid Centering Prayer sessions, brief talks, writing prompts, and story sharing.
 There will also be time to walk the grounds, read, and rest.

-Come listen to the still small voice and find what stories need to be voiced.
+Come listen to the still small voice and find the stories that need to be voiced.

 About the Leader